 This field should record the status of the benefit as at the start of the exposure period covered by the record.
-If it was in force at 1st January in the year for which data is being submitted and the record covers the period from this date, it should be recorded as I. If not, it should be recorded as A, C, G, N, O, R, T or W. U is used if offices are unable to differentiate.
+If it was in force at 1st January in the year for which data is being submitted and the record covers the period from this date, it should be recorded as I. If not, it should be recorded as A, C, G, H, N, O, Q, R, T or W. U is used if offices are unable to differentiate between the types of entry.